 67:42:17:04.
 Required posting.
-A provider shall prominently display the department's licensing telephone number and website in the home or licensed facility .
+A provider shall prominently display the department's licensing telephone number and website.

 67:42:17:05.
 Revocation of a license or registration certificate.
-The department may revoke a license or registration certificate, due to noncompliance with a licensing or registration standard, by providing a thirty-day written notice to the provider.
-The thirty-day written notice is not required if the department determines that the revocation is necessary to protect the health, safety, or welfare of a child.
-The provider may not reapply for a license or registration certificate for one year after the date of revocation.
+The department may revoke a license or registration certificate due to noncompliance with a licensing or registration standard by providing a thirty-day written notice to the provider.
+The thirty-day written notice is not required if the revocation is necessary to prevent danger to the life, health, or safety of a child.
+The provider may not reapply for a license or registration certificate for at least one year after the date of revocation.